Windsor Ultimate about us

 Windsor Ultimate officially first took shape in Summer 2007, with a very successful first season.
 That year we held two training clinics and had more than 80 league registrants.
 The league grew with the assistance and administrative efforts of the board members and our supportive crew.
 In 2010 we officially became a non-profit entity in the province of Ontario, this move allowed us to better situate ourselves as a legitimate sports league in Southern Ontario.

-Fast forward to today, we are now done our 6th summer season (2012), and have certainly grown in size and in skill since our founding year.
-With now over 215 registered members in our league, we are getting bigger and better!
+Fast forward to today, we will be starting our 10th summer season (2016), and have certainly grown in size and in skill since our founding year.
+With now over 360 registered members in our league, we are getting bigger and better!

 We are based in Windsor Ontario Canada and with the help of the City of Windsor, we have an official field to play Ultimate Frisbee on.
 Thanks to a great location, we are able to host competitive league games, and “pick-up” play.